sanyaade-teachings/cloud-connection/README.md

 * CloudConnectionCallbackManager::OnAuthActionStarted - called when a player sign-in has started
 * CloudConnectionCallbackManager::OnAuthActionFinished - called when a player sign-in has finished (successfully or unsuccessfully)
-* CloudConnectionCallbackManager::OnPlayerDataFetched - called when a the sign-in player's data has been retrieved
+* CloudConnectionCallbackManager::OnPlayerDataFetched - called when the signed-in player's data has been retrieved

 ### Using the callbacks